aliattack1/Calculator/developer_guide_document.md

 **the input shoud be able to have parantheses , one charecter operators , spaces , and wrongparts entered by a user handling true ones erasing false ones and be able to calculate its answer**

-# how is this working ( version 0.7 )
+# how is this working ( version 0.7.1 )

-**at first it gets a string input from user in console wich is going to order method order method is going to seperate and modify operators to do calculations by order for doing this jobw egive an imnportance value to each operator and the calculator will consider operators from maximum of importance value**

-**then the program checks if input have paranthese if it has a loop will start**
+**at first it gets a string input from user in console then the program checks if input have paranthese if it has a loop will start**

 - has parantheses